raspberrypilearning/comic-character/en/step_2.md

 JavaScript can be used to change HTML elements.
 You want to update the current year and show it using the `<span>` element you created earlier.

-To access the `<span>` element, you will use the Document Object Model which represents your webpage.
+To access the `<span>` element, you will use the Document Object Model which represents your web page.

-With the DOM (Document Object Model), JavaScript can find and change all the elements of a HTML document.
+With the DOM (Document Object Model), JavaScript can find and change all the elements of an HTML document.

-You can use the function `querySelector()` for this. `querySelector()` returns the first element in your webpage that matches a specified CSS selector.
+You can use the function `querySelector()` for this. `querySelector()` returns the first element in your web page that matches a specified CSS selector.
 (E.g. #openHam, .nav-items)

 --- collapse ---